Who Needs a Living Will? (And Who Thinks They Don’t)

 Mother throwing up girl in her arms in park

-For people who live independently, are not married, or have complex family structures, this can be especially relevant.
-In the absence of written guidance, responsibility may fall to people who are emotionally close but unsure of your preferences or to people who know you legally, but not personally.
+For people who live independently, are unmarried, or have complex family dynamics, this becomes particularly relevant.
+In the absence of written guidance, responsibility may fall to people who care deeply — but are unsure of your preferences.

-When families “know you” but still don’t know what to decide
+When people “know you” – but still don’t know what to decide

 We often get told that the reason for postponing a living will is trust in family or partners.
 Many people believe that those closest to them will intuitively know what to do.